 I could bore you with a list of reasons why it just not possible for some, but I won’t.
 Some people have no choice, it’s that simple.
 Even when I lived in a decent sized town in the Colorado mountains, in a place where there were hundreds of miles of hiking trails all around, finding a hiking partner was very hard and hiking with someone was a rare thing.
 I wouldn’t have climbed half the peaks in Rocky Mountain National Park that I have if I’d waited for someone to do them with me.

 Do I get nervous?
 You bet!
 Even going a mere half mile from camp puts things into perspective when there is no cell reception and no people within screaming distance.
 I do a lot of backtracking when I don’t feel confident about a certain rock scramble or slope.
 I’m not some wild, adrenaline pumped person who takes big risks, but all it takes is a moment’s lack of concentration to end up in trouble.
 One quote that was always drummed into us in wildland firefighting was, Complacency Kills, and I’ve never forgotten it.

 So what’s a gal to do?

-While in Ehrenberg after the RTR, Bob Wells of CheapRVLiving.com approached me and asked if I’d be willing to test out some personal locator beacons for him over the next 9-months or so, and naturally I jumped at the opportunity.
+While in Ehrenberg after the RTR, Bob Wells of CheapRVLiving.com approached me and asked if I’d be willing to test out some personal locator beacons for him over the next 9-months or so, and I agreed.
 I’d considered getting a SPOT device a few times but had always backed off because of the cost of the item and the service.
-This was my chance to test one out, and with Bob paying, I’d be a fool to refuse.
+This was my chance to test one out.

 The two I’ll be testing first are the Spot GEN3, and the ResQLink+.